 - To request information, approvals, or actions from the Council in order to be an effective watershed steward group.

-- To assist the Council by participating and serving on various committees and units for Education, Natural Resources, Public Access, Salmon Recovery, Water Quality and Water Quantity Planning Unit, and on the Executive Committee.
+- To assist the Council by participating in and serving on various committees and initiatives.